griddynamics/Behavior-Analytic-Starter-Kit/Chapter 3.md

 ![Web store URL](Images/Web store url.png)

-To to that URL and you should see the web store
+To to that URL and you should see the web store.

 ![Web store](Images/Web store.png)